miraikumiko/miraikumiko.github.io/content/en/blog/chess.md

 ♗ Bishop = 3 ♙<br>
 ♘ Knight = 3 ♙<br>

-As mentioned earlier, the bishop is strongest in the corner of the board.
-The knight, on the other hand, should be in the center, as it controls more squares there.
+The bishop is strongest in the corner of the board.
+The knight, on the contrary, should be in the center because that is where it takes control of the most squares.
 Rooks work best in pairs.
-In the endgame, advancing pawns is most effective when supported by rooks from behind; the same principle works against enemy pawns, where the rook should stand behind the opponent’s pawn.
+If we are talking about the endgame, then the advancement of pawns is most effective when they are supported by rooks behind them, the same principle works against enemy pawns, the rook should stand behind the enemy pawn.

 Castling is recorded as two 0-0 or three 000 zeros, short and long respectively.
 In both cases, the king moves two squares.

-It is impossible to deliver checkmate with two knights or one minor piece if no other pieces remain on the board.
-In all other cases: with the queen, rook, two bishops, or a bishop and a knight, checkmate is possible.
+Checkmate is impossible:

+* With two knights
+* With a minor piece, if there are no other pieces left on the board.

+In all other cases, checkmate can be done:

+* With a queen
+* With a rook
+* With two bishops
+* With a bishop and a knight

 The game ends in a draw in case of a threefold repetition or 50 moves without captures.